cloudmesh-community/fa18-423-03/project-report/report.md

 ## Clincally Relevant Findings

-Repatha produced by Amgen is a PCSK9 inhibitor designed to attack and inactivate PSCK9 proteins and result in lowered LDL cholesterol [@fa18-423-03-repatha].
+Repatha produced by Amgen is a PCSK9 inhibitor designed to designed to attack and inactivate PSCK9 proteins and result in lowered LDL cholesterol [@fa18-423-03-repatha].
 This drug was approved by the FDA in January 2015, therefore it is a relatively new drug for treating hyperlipidemia.
 According to PDR.net, Repatha has no interactions with other drugs [@fa18-423-03-repatha].
-When running our program, however, we found that Repatha has an interaction with Pravastatin another cholesterol lowering medication.
+When run our program, however, we have found that Repatha has an interaction with Pravastatin another cholesterol lowering medication.
 However, we did not find any adverse event reports tying Repatha and Lipitor (Atorvastatin) a different cholesterol lowering medication. +@fig:0-side-effects